 What’s the latest information and insight?

-Government has also issued practical guidance on working safely during coronavirus, including real examples, checklists, key safety considerations and steps to take.
+The government has regularly updated practical COVID-secure guidance on working safely during coronavirus, including real examples, checklists, key safety considerations and steps to take.
 Alongside guidance that applies to all firms, government has set out more specific guidance for fourteen different types of work.
 Given many businesses operate across more than one type of workplace it is likely that more than one guide will need to be used to ensure you are doing everything needed to keep staff, customers, and visitors safe.